Tokyo subway sarin attack: Injuries and deaths

 Several of those affected were exposed to sarin only by helping those who had been directly exposed.
 Among these were passengers on other trains, subway workers and health care workers.

 A 2008 law enacted by the Japanese government authorized payments of damages to victims of the gas attack, because the attack was directed at the government of Japan.
 As of December 2009, 5,259 people have applied for benefits under the law.
 Of those, 47 out of 70 have been certified as disabled and 1,077 of 1,163 applications for serious injuries or illnesses have been certified.

 Surveys of the victims in 1998 and 2001 showed that many were still suffering from post-traumatic stress disorder.
 In one survey 20% of 837 respondents complained that they felt insecure when on a train, while 10% answered that they tried to avoid any nerve-attack related news.
 Over 60% reported chronic eyestrain and said their vision had worsened.

 Until 2008, 12 fatalities resulting from the attack had been officially acknowledged.
 However, in 2008 a survey of victims was conducted by the prefectural police department for the purpose of allocating compensation.
 This survey determined that a man who had died the day after the attack had also been killed by sarin inhalation, thereby increasing the officially recognised death toll to 13.
-On 10 March 2020 another victim, who had been bedridden for 25 years since the attack, died.
-56-year-old Sachiko Asakawa's cause of death was determined to be hypoxic encephalopathy caused by sarin poisoning, making her the attack's 14th fatality.
+On 10 March 2020, another victim, who had been bedridden for 25 years since the attack, died.
+56-year-old Sachiko Asakawa's cause of death was determined to be hypoxic encephalopathy caused by sarin poisoning; she is considered the attack's 14th fatality.